FoundUPS

 INNOVATORS EARLY ADOPTERS EARLY MAJORITY LATE MAJORITY 2.5% 13.5% 34% 34% YOU ARE HERE 21M CAP 0 10.5M 21M Market Adoption Fᵢ Tokens Released Maximum reward per agent here

 Figure 1: Rogers' Diffusion of Innovations (1962) — token release follows the same natural S-curve that governs all technology adoption.
-Early participants earn disproportionately.
+Curve steepness (k) varies by category.
+Early participants receive disproportionate allocations.

 Low adoption Few tokens released Growth accelerates More tokens flow 21M cap reached

-Early builders earn disproportionately — just like buying Bitcoin in 2009.
+Early builders receive disproportionate allocations — just like acquiring Bitcoin in 2009.

 Adoption Tokens Released % of Supply